heavyai/heavydb/README.md

 - initializes the `data` storage directory via `initdb`, if required
 - starts the main OmniSciDB server, `omnisci_server`
-- starts the OmniSci web server, `omnisci_web_server`, for serving OmniSci Immerse
 - offers to download and import a sample dataset, using the `insert_sample_data` script
-- attempts to open OmniSci Immerse in your web browser

 Assuming you are in the `build` directory, and it is a subdirectory of the `omniscidb` repository, `startomnisci` may be run by: